TerribleDev/QuikPak/Readme.md

 ## How to use

-Create a json config file that looks something like this
+Create a json config file that looks something like this.
+The upgrade code must be a unique uuid, that will identify your msi.

 ```json